kjantzer/bui/presenters/list/README.md

         width: '160px', // exact width of menu
         multi: false, // can more than one value be selected?
         db: false, // true will make the filterBy happen on server instead
-        alwaysShow: false, // see "overflow panel"
+        show: null, // set to false to hide; also see "overflow panel"
         onFirstLoad: async (list, filter)=>{
             // use this to fetch data before showing menu for the first time },